 Even if you come to the island by ferry, you should really stop by the Block Island State Airport to see how flying used to be: no security, no lines, friendly people, tiny propeller planes–it’s cute!
 There’s a restaurant there as well, and you can go right outside to watch the planes land as you enjoy your lunch!
 It’s a little like walking into Wings.

 I made a friend on the ferry ride over to the island, and she told me all about this painted rock!
 Anyone can paint it, and you can get the spray paint you need in town.
 Both times I biked to it, it was painted differently, and when you visit, it’ll be different then, too!
 People have used the rock for baby announcements, graduation messages, and more.
 It’s worth seeing!

 You can literally bike the entire island in a day.
-See yesterday’s blog post for my recommended route to see the top sites!
+See my post on Biking Block Island for my recommended route to see the top sites!
 It’s a little hilly, but definitely something you can do.
 You can rent bikes very easily, and the bike will get you to more places than mopeds, which are not allowed on some of the sandy main roads.
 Biking is the way to go–but be sure to always wear your helmet!

 2. The Green Light